 Intranet gamification will encourage employees to participate and engage on your company intranet, providing intrinsic motivation to participate.
 A bit of friendly competition goes a long way toward encouraging dialogue.
 Allow employees to earn badges or points for answering a colleague’s question or responding to feedback requests in a timely manner.
 Consider taking that one step further by offering tangible rewards—like a small bonus, a gift card or other prize—for employees who contribute toward making your intranet an awesome place.

 By far, the best social intranet strategy is to just get started already.
 If you want to improve communications, find an email alternative, and create a more transparent, interactive and open business culture, consider shifting all business communication to a platform like Communifire.
-Save time, money and energy for you and your employees with social intranet software.
+Save time, money and energy for you and your employees with intranet software.